 - Apprentices must work for an employer within Ontario.

-- Apprentices must be registered with the Ministry of Advanced Education and Skills Development and OCOT.
+- Apprentices must be registered with the Ministry of Colleges and Universities and OCOT.

 How to Register

-This registration process is available to apprentices to complete applications to the Ministry of Advanced Education and Skills Development.
+This registration process is available to apprentices to complete applications to the Ministry of Colleges and Universities.
 Please read each step carefully to ensure accuracy and success with your application.